Pipes of War

 ‘Right, yes, of course,’ said the captain, now pacing around overexcitedly.
 ‘So, what is Limescale planning?’

-‘Well what did he say?’
+‘Well, what did he say?’
 HyJean pressed.

 ‘He did say he was going to use this machine of his to flood the city.’

-‘Right,’ agreed the captain.
-‘I’ll go down on the north side and try to distract him, while you two go down on the south side and rescue Suds and the others.’
+‘Yes, I suppose we can do that as well,’ agreed the captain.
+‘Right, we’ll do a two-pronged attack.
+I’ll go down on the north side and try to distract him, while you two go down on the south side and rescue Suds and the others.’

 ‘What about the drip?’
 Flush said, gesturing towards the shower room.